Eximee Dashboard

 * Ability to integrate with the bank's external systems (CRM, DMS, Contact Center).

-* Customization of the interface appearance (the bank's Design Guide).
+* Customization of the interface appearance (bank Design Guide).

 * Support for multiple languages.